SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-91-release-note.md

 {% hint style="warning" %}
-**Please note!** \
+**Please note!**

-Building on the foundational changes introduced in the mandatory 2025.2.86 release, **this update continues the transition toward a more scalable platform**.
-As part of this process, the **migration progress percentage may reset** as it performs additional data validations.\
+**This update continues the transition toward a more scalable platform**.

-**While this release is not mandatory like version 2025.2.86**, **it is strongly recommended to install it before upgrading to any future versions** as it will perform any required data validation asynchronously. **Doing so will help prevent extended upgrade times** that may occur due to version skipping. \
-**The upgrade to this Syskit Point version may take longer to complete, so we kindly ask for your patience while upgrading**.
-Larger environments may take up to an hour to finish upgrading.
+Although not mandatory, **we strongly recommend installing this version before future upgrades**. **Please expect a longer upgrade time for this release**, especially in larger environments, where it may take up to an hour.

+**The migration percentage for this process may reset with this update**.
+This is expected and serves to continue delivering improvements.

+**Regular updates help prevent delays caused by skipping versions**.

 {% endhint %}